 Varble scouted the Villa Yacanto site with Stephen Nesbitt of the University of Illinois, one of 17 U.S. and Argentine CACTI co-investigators.
 Both earned their PhD at the University of Utah—Varble about a decade after Nesbitt.

 Nesbitt is also the principal U.S. investigator for an Argentine-led campaign that is concurrent with CACTI, though it is shorter in duration.
 RELAMPAGO, an acronym that means “lightning flash” in both Spanish and Portuguese, stands for Remote sensing of Electrification, Lightning, And Mesoscale/microscale Processes with Adaptive Ground Observations.

 It will focus on high-impact weather in the lee of the Andes Mountains, with an eye toward improving forecasts of severe weather systems.
-Funded largely by the National Science Foundation (NSF) and with support from the National Aeronautics and Space Administration (NASA), RELAMPAGO will involve about 15 Argentine researchers.
+Funded largely by the National Science Foundation (NSF) and with support from NASA, RELAMPAGO will involve about 15 Argentine researchers.
 The science lead for Argentina is veteran researcher Paola Salio of the University of Buenos Aires.

 Weather agencies and universities in Argentina and Brazil are also contributing money and resources.

 With a series of truck-mounted radars emplaced to measure storms, RELAMPAGO researchers will track large hail, strong winds, and heavy precipitation.